AltanDH/3005FP/Readme.txt

 6. Run the SimpleDatabaseHandler.Java file

 Assumptions:
-- Each group fitness class is limited to 1 trainer teaching it
+- Each group fitness class is limited to any number of trainers teaching it

 -- Summary --
 This is a health and fitness management system with a relational database (postgreSQL) to manage the daily activities of a modern fitness center with persistent storage in Java.
 It offers individual and group training classes, with appropriate scheduling, capacity management, and trainer coordination.
 There are 3 different types of users: Members, trainers, and administrative staff, each with specialized access priviledges and functional responsibilities.